 -

-With Mrinalini Beyond the Studio, we enter the archives not only to trace the geographies of Mukherjee’s practice, but to ask what a studio means when it exceeds walls and addresses.
+With Studio Practice, we enter the archives not only to trace the sites of Mukherjee’s practice, but to ask what a studio means when it exceeds walls and physical spaces.

 This exhibition, the first of many, becomes a way of moving with her through the places she worked, the artists she encountered, the residencies and institutions she engaged with, and the works that emerged in between.
 In doing so, we begin to see the archive not as a site of retrospection, but as a space of return where process, memory, and material remain active, and where Mukherjee’s legacy continues to unfold, shaped as much by her world as by those who now encounter it anew.